Max Opportunity

 What Max Opportunity is — and isn't

 Max Opp is a measure of the opportunity an alert presented, not a profit you earned.
-It's the highest the contract traded after the alert — capturing that peak would have required selling at exactly the right moment, which no one does perfectly.
+It's the contract's post‑alert peak — capturing it would have required selling at exactly the right moment, which no one does perfectly.
 Treat it as the ceiling of what the move offered, useful for judging the quality of an idea over time.
 It is not a record of realized gains.
 See the disclaimer.

 Next